ridr-se/ridr-se.github.io/_pages/people.md

 <img style="float: left;" src="/images/willbo.jpg" />
 **Martin Willbo, MSc**

-Defended his PhD in computer science at Chalmers University of Technology in 2018.
+Defended his MSc in computer science at Chalmers University of Technology in 2021.
 Researcher at RISE Research Institutes of Sweden.